open-contracting/deploy/docs/deploy/create_server.rst

    .. tip::

-      If DNS is not propagated, temporarily set ``host`` to the server's IP address instead of its hostname.
+      If DNS is not propagated, temporarily set ``host`` to the server's IP address instead of its FQDN.

 #. :doc:`../develop/update/network`, adding the target to the ``pillar/top.sls`` file, if needed.